Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-activ3d/index.md

 ![Image](ACTIV3Dlogo.jpg)

 ### About ACTIV3D
-Activ 3d mission is to achieve and improve human potential capabilities.
+ACTIV3D mission is to achieve and improve human potential capabilities.
 To fulfill our objective we based in the creation of the ultimate sport innovations; each product is tailored , adapted to each of our consumer’s physical characteristics and made by sustainable materials ,countting with a witty and diverse global team and by making a positive impact in all daily lives.
 NAICScode:316210

 ![Image](Zapatilla.jpg)